llm-bible/llm-bible.github.io/_publications/marceau2022quick.markdown

 bibkey: marceau2022quick
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2204.02546"}
-tags: ['Agentic', 'Security', 'Training Techniques', 'Model Architecture', 'Pretraining Methods', 'Transformer', 'Applications']
+tags: ['Transformer', 'Agentic', 'Applications', 'Model Architecture', 'Security', 'Training Techniques', 'Pretraining Methods']
 ---
 Acquiring training data to improve the robustness of dialog systems can be a painstakingly long process.
 In this work, we propose a method to reduce the